Why do we display Hina dolls on Hinamatsuri?

 It is also the role of Hinamatsuri and Hina dolls to teach this way of thinking to children.

-That's why Hina dolls are such warm gifts from grandparents!
+That's why Hina dolls are such a warm gift from grandparents!

 It is a " gift from the heart " in the form of a Hina doll.

-Takeaki Aoki, Representative of Dolls of Hinase, Fujieda City, Shizuoka Prefecture
+Takeaki Aoki, Representative of Hinase Dolls, Fujieda City, Shizuoka Prefecture